 There are other avenues to help you pay for hearing aids.

-If neither Medicare or Medicaid are options for you, there are other avenues to explore.
+If neither the Medicare program or Medicaid are options for you, there are other avenues to explore.
 Chief among these are nonprofits.
 Groups like the Starkey Foundation or the Hearing Loss Association of America offer many programs to help seniors afford hearing aids.
 Most of these programs, like Audient, require your income to be under a certain level.
 Each program is different, though, so it’s worth investigating.

 You can also check a Sertoma Club near you.
 Sertoma’s website also offers an exhaustive list of resources for hearing aids help.
 For further information on financial assistance, contact the National Institute on Deafness and Other Communication Disorders (NIDCD).